 Counseling can be conducted on an individual, couple, or group basis.
-The SCC offers a variety of topic-specific groups (e.g., grief support, social coaching, sexual assault survivors) as well as general counseling groups called Understanding Self and Others.
+The SCC offers a variety of topic-specific groups (e.g., mindful eating, sexual assault survivors) as well as general counseling groups called Understanding Self and Others.
 Relationship counseling for students and their partners or family is available during select evening hours as well as the daytime.
 SCC therapists also educate the campus community about strategies for positive mental health through educational outreach presentations to classes, residence halls, and on-campus organizations.
 Topics of these presentations span the wide range of issues that students experience.

 Optional student health insurance is available for all students registered at Texas Tech University.
 For information contact Student Health Services, 210 Student Wellness Center, 806.743.2843.